Tian Shan montane steppe and meadows

-The Tian Shan montane steppe and meadows ecoregion (WWF ID: PA1019) covers a 2,000 km long stretch of grasslands of the isolated Tian Sham mountains of Central Asia.
+The Tian Shan montane steppe and meadows ecoregion (WWF ID: PA1019) covers a 2,000 km long stretch of grasslands of the isolated Tian Shan mountains of Central Asia.
 It is characterized by high-altitude flat and rolling grasslands.

 Location and description

 The ecoregion stretches around the lower altitudes of the Tian Shan mountain ridge, running for approximately 2,000 km from western Kyrgyzstan to eastern Xinjiang Province in China.
 It separates the arid Tarim Basin and Taklimakan Desert to the south from the Junggar Basin and Kazakh Shield to the north.
 Running up the middle of the ecoregion is the main ridge of the Tian Shan, with some middle altitudes supporting conifer forests in the Tian Shan montane conifer forests ecoregion.

 Climate

 The climate of the ecoregion is cold semi-arid (Köppen climate classification (BSk)).
 This climate is generally characterized as having precipitation greater than a true desert, and also a colder temperature.